bot1131357/stm32_cortex/README.md

 ![Source: www](https://github.com/bot1131357/stm32_cortex/blob/master/img/high.jpg "I'm so high...")

 What can you do about this?
-I suppose you could reset the HC-SR04: have the GND pin connected to an NPN transistor switched by the BP.
+I suppose you could implement a timeout, using TIM3 update interrupt, then reset the HC-SR04 by having the GND pin connected to an NPN transistor switched by the BP.
 Let me know if that works for you.
+Because I doubt I'll write anymore in a long time.

 Until the day where my life depends on the reliability of this sonar system, I'm perfectly contented assuming that the echo will always return.
 Doubt that day will ever come, but never say never. ;-)

-My plan is to rely on TIM3 to generate the update interrupt.

-	HAL_TIM_Base_Start_IT(&htim3);
-	HAL_TIM_Base_Stop_IT(&htim3);